Perspective | A sunset surprise: Saturday’s storm chase in Kansas was simple, yet elegant

 After a few minutes, I began noticing more storms brewing to our south, with graceful tendrils of rain in the distance quickly becoming hazy deluges.
 A glance at data revealed storm tops to 40,000 feet.
 Maybe ingredients were coming together.

 “Look at those lines!”
 Kelby shouted eagerly, pointing out the passenger window.
 My eyes remained focused on the road, but I wanted to steal a look at what was happening.
-I pulled off an exit that would take me to Ellsworth, Kansas, stopped at a Conoco, and looked upward.
+I pulled off an exit that would take me to Ellsworth, Kan., stopped at a Conoco, and looked upward.

-A curtain of rain lurked to the right, by then probably filled with hail to the size of golf balls.
+A curtain of rain lurked to the right, by then probably filled with hail the size of golf balls.
 Radar showed a prominent supercell blossoming overhead.
 Sculpted striations marked the edge of the outflow, or thunderstorm exhaust, ahead of which air was feeding counterclockwise into the storm.
 I told Kelby we would head south briefly and then race east to position.
-As we made the turn onto eastbound Avenue J., blowing dust along the “gust front,” or outflow boundary, briefly obscured our view.
+As we made the turn onto eastbound Avenue J, blowing dust along the “gust front,” or outflow boundary, briefly obscured our view.

 The storm was becoming outflow-dominant, meaning it was spitting out more air than it was ingesting.
 That didn’t bode well for tornado production, but I didn’t care.
 To the northwest, a brilliant clementine-shade shone ahead of the storm’s stunning shelf, with pinpoint bolts of forked lightning leaping out ahead.
 I snapped a few photos before the daylight disappeared.